Precision Machining Technology

 Prepare for a well-paying job in the technical field of precision machining.
 In our state-of-the-art Gene Haas technology lab, students learn to operate a variety of conventional machine tools, computer numerical control (CNC) machines, read and analyze engineering drawings, use precision measuring and inspection instruments, and utilize Mastercam software to program CNC equipment.

-Individuals in this program have the option of transferring into the Advanced Certificate Precision Machining Program, allowing them further access to higher-level employment in the industry.
+Individuals in this Precision Machining Associate in Applied Science program have the option of transferring into the Precision Machining Technology Advanced Certificate program, allowing them further access to higher-level employment in the industry.

 - Demonstrate entry level skills.